-- □ Teaching day: Toothpicks and/or Cuisenaire[TM] rods. - □ Practice paragraph day: All the fixings for a peanut butter and jelly sandwich. - □ Brainstorming day: Camera and film.
+□ Teaching day: Toothpicks and/or CuisenaireTM rods. ☐ Practice paragraph day: All the fixings for a peanut butter and jelly sandwich. ☐ Brainstorming day: Digital camera or smart phone

-- □ Game: "Duplicating a Design" - 1.
+- ☐ Game: "Duplicating a Design" - 1.
 Student sits back to back with you (or a sibling). - 2.
-Tell her to create a simple design from toothpicks (plain or colored). - 3.
-As she lays down each toothpick, she will verbally explain how she positions it, directing you to do the same.
+One will create a simple design using toothpicks or Cuisenaire rods. - 3.
+As she lays down each toothpick or rod, she verbally explains how she positions it, directing you to do the same.
 For example, "Set down the toothpick so it lies horizontally on the table."
-"Put a toothpick vertically below the first toothpick so it touches it and makes a 'T." - 4.
+"Place a toothpick vertically below the first toothpick so it touches it and forms a 'T.'" - 4.
 You attempt to duplicate the design as she continues building, following her directions (one step at a time). - 5.
 The student should make a design using a minimum of 6 steps. - 6.
 Partners may switch roles and play the game several times. - 7.
-Students learn the value of giving careful, specific instructions. - □ Define informative writing. - Say, "Up to this point, you've been writing descriptive compositions.
+Students learn the value of giving careful, specific instructions. - □ Define informative writing.

+Say: "Up to this point, you've been writing descriptive compositions.
 Today we begin to learn about informative writing.
 What do you think might be a definition of informative writing?"

-(Answer: Writing that provides the reader with information that is educational, inspirational, or useful.) - □ Game: "Scavenger Hunt." - 1.
-Instruct your student to look around the house or classroom for reading material that fits the definition of informative writing. - Ask her to write a list of five to ten types of literature she finds.
-(Possible types include textbooks, recipe books, instruction manuals, craft books, biographies, history or science books, documentaries, newspapers, magazines, thesaurus, TV Guide, instructions on packages, encyclopedias, Bible study helps, books on Christian living, scientific writings, business letters, etc.)
+(Answer: Writing that provides the reader with information that is educational, inspirational, or useful.)

+- ☐ Game: "Scavenger Hunt" - 1.
+Have the student look both around the house and online for reading material that fits the definition of informative writing. - Ask her to write a list of five to ten types of literature she finds.
+(Possible types) include textbooks, recipe books, instruction manuals, craft books, biographies, history or science books, documentaries, newspapers, magazines, instructions on packages, encyclopedias, emails, blogs, self-help books, scientific writings, brochures, and business letters.)
-□ Define transition words.

-- 1. Refer to the glossary on p.
-A-6 (student manual p. x) for a definition of transition words. - Refer students to their "Transitions and Conjunctions" word list (Word List pp. 14-15). - 3.
+- □ Define transition words. - 1.
+Refer to the glossary on p.
+A-6 (student manual p. x) for a definition of transition words. - 2.
+Refer students to their "Transitions and Conjunctions" word list (Word List pp. 14-15). - 3.
 Explain that transition words act as traffic signs to the reader by telling him where the paragraph will take him next.

-□ Have the student write a step-by-step paragraph explaining how to make a peanut butter and jelly sandwich.

-- Just assign the activity.
+- ☐ Have the student write a step-by-step paragraph explaining how to make a peanut butter and jelly sandwich. - 1.
+Just assign the activity.
 DO NOT help her or make suggestions.
 (For fun, if you have other children, let them get involved in this activity.
-Very small children may dictate their steps to you.) - Next, prepare a sandwich following one of the students' instructions.
-(Choose one that omits important steps.) - As one of the children reads the paragraph aloud, follow the directions exactly.
+Very small children may dictate their steps to you.) - 2.
+Next, prepare a sandwich following one of the students' instructions.
+(Choose one that omits important steps.) - 3.
+As one of the children reads the paragraph aloud, follow the directions exactly.
 If she wrote, "Get out two pieces of bread and a plate.
 Put peanut butter on one side and jelly on the other. . . ," then you should put peanut butter on the top of the plate and jelly on the bottom!
 Even if she wrote, "Spread peanut butter on the bread," you might try spreading it with your hand because no knife was mentioned.

-Caution: This humorous exercise is designed to make a point about the importance of giving clear directions.
+This humorous exercise is designed to make a point about the importance of giving clear directions.
 However, when it's time to write their actual paragraph, some students will take it to the extreme by detailing insignificant or unnecessary details or steps.
 (For example, readers should understand that the use of a knife is implied, even though it is not necessarily mentioned specifically.)

 □ Read the student instruction sheet "Explaining a Process" (p.
-8-1).

-□ Review the "Process Planning Worksheet" (p.
+8-1 ). □ Review the "Process Planning Worksheet" (p.
 8-5).